On feebly compact inverse primitive (semi)topological semigroups: Products of feebly compact inverse primitive semitopological semigroups and their Stone- C ech compactifications

 Let a Tychonoff topological space $X$ be a topological sum of subspaces $A$ and $B$, i.e., $X=A\bigoplus B$.
 It is obvious that every continuous map $f\colon A\rightarrow K$ from $A$ into a compact space $K$ (resp., $f\colon B\rightarrow K$ from $B$ into a compact space $K$) extends to a continuous map $\widehat{f}\colon X\rightarrow K$.
 This implies the following proposition:

-\begin{proposition} If a Tychonoff topological space $X$ is a topological sum of subspaces $A$ and $B$, then $\beta X$ is equivalent to the topological sum $\beta A\bigoplus\beta B$. \end{proposition}
+\begin{proposition} If a Tychonoff topological space $X$ is the topological sum of subspaces $A$ and $B$, then $\beta X$ is equivalent to the topological sum $\beta A\bigoplus\beta B$. \end{proposition}

-The following theorem follows from Corollary~\ref{corollary-3.8} and Theorem~3.2 of \cite{GutikPavlyk2013??}, and it describes the structure of the Stone-\v{C}ech compactification of a primitive inverse pseudocompact quasi-regular topological semigroup.
+The following theorem follows from Corollary~\ref{corollary-3.8} and Theorem~3.2 of \cite{GutikPavlyk2013??}, and it describes the structure of the Stone-\v{C}ech compactification of a primitive inverse feebly compact quasi-regular topological semigroup.

-\begin{theorem} Let $S$ be a primitive inverse pseudocompact quasi-regular topological semigroup.
-Then the Stone-\v{C}ech compactification of $S$ admits a structure of primitive topological inverse semigroup with respect to which the inclusion mapping of $S$ into $\beta{S}$ is a topological isomorphism.
+\begin{theorem} Let $S$ be a primitive inverse feebly compact quasi-regular topological semigroup.
+Then the Stone-\v{C}ech compactification of $S$ admits the structure of a primitive topological inverse semigroup with respect to which the inclusion mapping of $S$ into $\beta{S}$ is a topological isomorphism.
 Moreover, $\beta{S}$ is topologically isomorphic to the orthogonal sum $\sum_{i\in\mathscr{I}}B_{\lambda_{i}}(\beta G_i)$ of topological Brandt $\lambda_i$-extensions $B_{\lambda_i}(\beta G_i)$ of compact topological groups $\beta G_i$ in the class of topological inverse semigroups for some finite cardinals $\lambda_i\geqslant 1$. \end{theorem}